open-telemetry/opentelemetry-collector-contrib/exporter/fileexporter/README.md

 Please note that there is no guarantee that exact field names will remain stable.
 This intended for primarily for debugging Collector without setting up backends.

-The official [opentelemetry-collector-contrib container](https://hub.docker.com/r/otel/opentelemetry-collector-contrib/tags#!) does not have a writable filesystem by default since it's built using the special `from scratch` layer.
+The official [opentelemetry-collector-contrib container](https://hub.docker.com/r/otel/opentelemetry-collector-contrib/tags#!) does not have a writable filesystem by default since it's built on the `scratch` layer.
-As such, you will need to create a writable directory for the path, potentially by creating writable volumes or creating a custom image.
+As such, you will need to create a writable directory for the path, potentially by mounting writable volumes or creating a custom image.
 ## Configuration options:

 The following settings are required: